The International Hotel Law Review: Franchising in the Hotel Sector

 The granting of a franchise to an owner who then contracts the brand owner to operate the branded hotel on its behalf is referred to as a Manchise.
 It offers the franchisor a further income stream, allied to, but distinct from, that which it receives by way of the franchise agreement.

 VIII How does franchising differ from hotel management agreements?

 In essence, franchises are generally taken by owner-operators who want access to a brand, business format and reservation platform that will drive RevPAR and so enhance profitability.

 Hotel management agreements are generally taken by hotel owners who do not have operational expertise.

 However, it is not a binary matter as franchise agreements can be combined with hotel management agreements to produce the Manchise hybrid structure, which involves the owner taking on a franchise but then contracting the brand owner to operate the hotel under the franchised brand.
 The Manchise agreements come in differing shapes and sizes.
-Sometimes they are long-term relationships, while other times they are effectively used as a start-up mechanism so that once the hotel has been up and running with a full staff for say five years or so, the manager exits the relationship leaving the staff and managerial infrastructure in place.
+Some are long-term relationships, while others are effectively used as a start-up mechanism so that once the hotel has been up and running with a full staff for say five years or so, the manager exits the relationship leaving the staff and managerial infrastructure in place.

 So, the key point is that franchises are one part of the hotel brand's commercial arsenal, which can be deployed as and when the appropriate market opportunity presents itself.

 The key commercial imperative with franchising is that association with the brand will improve the performance of the potential franchisee's asset.
 A franchise can deliver significant benefits, including a higher likelihood of success, brand awareness, increased access to financing and access to centralised reservation and other systems.
 It delivers a 'hotel in a box' to the franchisee, and so is a very effective way of leveraging an asset's success of an established brand and business format without losing full control of the asset.